 Ever wonder why the shoulders of onesies look the way they do?
 It is so you can pull the onesie down over the baby’s body instead of up over their head when they have a diaper blowout.

 I seriously did not know this until my first was about 6 months old.
-This tip is a lifesaver!
-This makes it so much easier for cleaning them up.
-And saves baby from getting poop in their hair or on their face.
+This baby hack makes life so much easier!
+This makes it so much easier to clean them up.
+And saves babies from getting poop in their hair or on their face.

-With newborns sometimes a couple of minutes can be the difference between slightly hungry or tired to full-blown hangry or exhausted.
-When they get really worked up it becomes harder to feed them or put them to sleep.
+With newborns, sometimes a couple of minutes can be between slightly hungry or tired to full-blown hangry or exhausted.
+When they get really worked up, it becomes harder to feed them or put them to sleep.

-For example, when a baby moves their hands near their mouth and start making sucking motions, or smack their lips, they are hungry.
+For example, when a baby moves their hands near their mouth and start making sucking motions or smacks their lips, they are hungry.
 Or they will turn their head to the side and try to ‘root’ around for a breast.

 We all love those adorable changing pad covers that match the nursery decor.
-But accidents happen and you don’t want to be taking it off and washing it all the time.
+But accidents happen, and you don’t want to take it off and wash it all the time.

 Changing pad liners are amazing.
 They provide extra protection for the actual cover.
 They are water-resistant and can be just wiped down or thrown in the wash.
 Be sure to ask for some on your baby registry!